William29505/2022_homework/README.md

 ![nkust](nkust.png "nkust")

-Emphasis, aka italics=, with asterisks or underscires.
+Emphasis, aka italics, with asterisks or underscires.
 Strong emphasis, aka blod, with astrisks or underscores.
 Combined emphasis with asterisks and underscores.
 Strikethrough uses rwo tildes.
 Scratch this